Zika Virus Protection in Orlando

 How Can I Prevent It?

 Currently, there is no vaccine or treatment options to combat against Zika.
-In order to reduce your risk of contracting the disease, you need to minimize your contact with mosquitoes.
-To control the mosquito population on your property, a barrier control treatment from Mosquito Squad of North Central Orlando can reduce mosquitoes at your home by up to 90%.
+In order to reduce your risk of contracting the dangerous disease, you need to minimize your contact with mosquitoes.
+To control the mosquito population on your property, a barrier control treatment from Mosquito Squad of Orlando can reduce mosquitoes at your home by up to 90%.
 The treatment provides continuous protection for up to 21 days by eliminating adult mosquitoes on contact, disrupting the mosquito life cycle.
-For high-risk areas, we also offer an automatic misting system for season-long, worry-free mosquito prevention.
+For high-risk areas, we also offer an automatic misting system for season-long, worry-free mosquito and disease prevention.